wssci/spring-2020-meeting/student-travel.md

 2) Presentation of a paper <br>
 3) Confirmed advisor attendance <br>
 4) Registration as a student at your home institution <br>
-5) Non-local (travel distance > 50 miles)
+5) Preference is given to attendees that live farther away to cover travel expenses; so please indicate your travel distance and method of transportation.

-After applicants submit the online form, they should have their advisor send a confirmation via email verifying the above five points by 21 February 2020 to <a href="mailto:VHRapp@lbl.gov?subject=WSSCI Student Travel Award">Vi Rapp</a>.-->
+After applicants submit the online form, they should have their advisor send a confirmation via email verifying the above five points by February  21, 2022 to
+<a href="mailto:VHRapp@lbl.gov?subject=WSSCI Student Travel Award">Vi Rapp</a>.